 1. Regard Australia as your home, and intend to live here indefinitely;

-2. Are an Australian citizen; or
+2. Are Australian citizens; or

 3. Ordinarily live in Australia and have done so for 12 months before filing for divorce.